GreenerWP/greenerwp-wordpress-plugin/readme.txt

 == Description ==

-[greenerWP](https://greenerwp.net) is dedicated to help WordPress site owners making their sites and blogs more environmentally sustainable.
+[GreenerWP](https://greenerwp.net) is dedicated to help WordPress site owners making their sites and blogs more environmentally sustainable.
 The project consists of [free guides](https://greenerwp.net/guides) and open source tools to analyse and optimise your WordPress projects.

 Make your websites more climate-friendly and improve your SEO and user-friendliness ☺

-New to greenerWP?
+New to GreenerWP?
 Read our "[Get Started](https://greenerwp.net/get-started/)" guide.

 === Features ===

 * **Page size analysier**: Find the pages in your website that contribute most to your site's overall network traffic
 * **Byte Transfer Graph**: Show your visitors how big your pages are compared to the average
-* Use greenerWP's **[website scanner](https://scan.greenerwp.net)** to get details about one of your pages' climate-friendliness
+* Use GreenerWP's **[website scanner](https://scan.greenerwp.net)** to get details about one of your pages' climate-friendliness
 * **Recipes**: Follow step by step instructions to improve your site
 * Various optional **optimisations**